CZ-NIC/knot-resolver/modules/policy/README.rst

         -- requests for example.net. and its subdomains policy.add(policy.suffix(policy.QTRACE, policy.todnames({'example.net'})))

+.. py:attribute:: REQTRACE

+   Pretty-print DNS requests from clients into the verbose log.
+It's useful for debugging weird DNS clients.
+Verbose logging must be enabled using :func:`verbose` for this policy to be effective.
+It makes most sense together with :ref:`mod-view`.

 .. py:attribute:: DEBUG_ALWAYS

    Enable extra verbose logging for all requests, including cache hits.
 See caveats for :func:`policy.DEBUG_IF`.